-The star’s traditional name, Etamin, comes from the Arabic At-Tinnin, which means “the great serpent.”
+The star’s traditional name, Eltanin (or Etamin), comes from the Arabic At-Tinnin, which means “the great serpent.”

 In about 1.5 million years, the star with pass within 28 light years of Earth, and be the brightest star in the sky, almost as bright as Sirius is today.

 Eta Draconis is the second brightest star in Draco.
-It is a giant star belonging to the spectral class G8 III with an apparent magnitude of 2.73.
+It is a giant star of the spectral type G8 III with an apparent magnitude of 2.73.
 It is approximately 92.1 light years distant from the solar system.
-The star’s age is estimated at 550 million years.
-It is 60 times more luminous than the Sun.
+The star’s age is estimated to be 550 million years.
+Athebyne is 60 times more luminous than the Sun.